BramVan-Oosterhout/katacoda-scenarios/foswiki2/notepadapp/step2.md

 *  the [System.SkinTemplates](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/System.SkinTemplates) topic and pay special attention to the description of the template path.
 A skin template topic is searched for in the current web (BASEWEB) or the System web.
 Nowhere else.
 * the [System.AutoViewTemplatePlugin](https://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/System.AutoViewTemplatePlugin) topic and note how the skin template topic name is formed with mode `exist`.
 Form at the end is removed and Skin and View are added.
 The skin template topic name for a Note with form NoteForm and skin &lt;cover> is &lt;cover>SkinNoteViewTemplate.

-While you are developing the skin, it is easiest to use the COVER preference via the `?cover=` url parameter.
+While you are developing the skin, it is convenient to use the COVER preference via the `?cover=` url parameter.
 When something goes wrong, you can get back to the default by not using the the url parameter.
 Use the cover name `test` and create a new `TopicView`:  `TestSkinNoteViewTemplate`

 Start with
 * the removal of the form display box at the bottom of the page (INCLUDE: WikiTopicView)